Create a new Scenario

 The scenario-convert also offers the option --generate-routes, which will generate a route-file, given some additional information.
 For example purposes we will run the command below.
 In case you generated the steglitz scenario in one of the steps above already, please delete or rename the steglitz directory and run:

-This will calculate three routes between the two given coordinates.
+This will calculate up to three routes between the two given coordinates.

 Alternatively you can use the following command in order to generate routes with node-id’s as start and end point, which can be found in the steglitz.nod.xml file.